chilts/sound/ReadMe.md

 const check = sound.validate(params, schema)
 if ( check.ok ) {
   // everything validated ... params contained in `check.val`
+  // e.g. { username: 'chilts', password: '12345678', age: 15 }
 }
 else {
   // something failed validation ... errors contained in `check.err`
+  // e.g. { username: 'username is required', password: 'password should be at least 8 characters', age: 'age should be at least 13' }
 }
 ```

 ## Examples ##

+An example schema for a user, with various properties to show you different aspects of `sound`:

 ```
 const schema = {